 By reusing the authorization mechanism in clauses 6.5.2.1 and 6.5.2.2 of TS 33.122 [5], the AEF can obtain resource owner related policies from the CAPIF core function/authorization function and authorize the API invoker to request resources belonging to the owner.

-Editor's Note: How to use to authenticate resource owner is FFS.

-Editor's Note: How to use to authorize resource owner is FFS.

-Editor's Note: Further details on how the solution can meet the near real time authorization is FFS.

-6.13.3 Evaluation TBD
+6.13.3 Evaluation

+This solution requires no additional specification.

+This solution doesn't detail how the resource owner is authenticated

+This solution doesn't detail how the resource owner provides authorization.

+Authorization needs to be provided in advance of calling the API.

 6.14 Solution #14: Reusing CAPIF core function initiated revocation procedure to enable user authorization revocation